USPTO Examiner AFZALI SARANG - Art Unit 3726

 Office Action Patterns

-On average, applications examined by AFZALI, SARANG receive 1.38 office actions before reaching final disposition.
-This places the examiner in the 29% percentile for office actions issued.
-This examiner issues fewer office actions than average, which may indicate efficient prosecution or a more lenient examination style.
+On average, applications examined by AFZALI, SARANG receive 1.42 office actions before reaching final disposition.
+This places the examiner in the 22% percentile for office actions issued.
+This examiner issues significantly fewer office actions than most examiners.

 Prosecution Timeline

-The median time to disposition (half-life) for applications examined by AFZALI, SARANG is 34 months.
-This places the examiner in the 25% percentile for prosecution speed.
-Applications take longer to reach final disposition with this examiner compared to most others.
+The median time to disposition (half-life) for applications examined by AFZALI, SARANG is 36 months.
+This places the examiner in the 37% percentile for prosecution speed.
+Prosecution timelines are slightly slower than average with this examiner.

 Interview Effectiveness